fz172/fanfly/_posts/2024-07-29-right_fuel_tank_continue.md

 I also tried to fit the main spar doubler one more time.
 The doubler's hole was really terribly drilled.
 This is unlike Sling's typical worksmanship.
 I'd say 30% of the holes just didn't match.

 I managed to match all the holes on the bottom side with no match drilling, but there is no way the top will match.
 I previously asked Sling if I can cut the doubler in half and match individually and they said it's fine.
-So I matched about half of top doubler, match drilled a few, then drew a line using marker between the holes that I think will for sure not match.
-That's aboutu 6 holes towards the outboard end.
+So I matched about half of the top doubler, match-drilled a few, then drew a line using a marker between the holes that I think will for sure not match.
+That's about 6 holes towards the outboard end.
 I will cut them in half along the marker line and match individually.
-Probalby will also use super glue to hold it to the spar before riveting.
+Probably will also use super glue to hold it to the spar before riveting.